St. Louis County Police Department: Board of Police Commissioners

-Executive Command Staff
+Office of the Chief of Police

 The Chief of Police serves as the senior sworn member of the SLCPD.
-Kenneth Gregory is the tenth individual to hold the post and first African-American Chief in SLCPD History.
+Juan Cox is the eleventh individual to hold the post and Second African-American Chief in SLCPD History.
 Prior to 1955 the position was known as the Superintendent of Police and was later changed to Chief of Police.

 The Office of the Chief of Police is responsible for the planning, efficient administration and operation of the Police Department under the authority of the Board of Police Commissioners.

 The Chief of Police reports directly to the Board of Police Commissioners.

 The Office of the Chief of Police has seven units or bureaus: